fulldivegames/sm64coopdx-VR-Standalone-Physics-based/README.md

 > [!WARNING]
 > Standalone co-op, Chat, and its VR keyboard are still experimental.
 Text or other menu elements may occasionally appear blurry or visually incorrect; restarting the app or headset usually clears these issues.
 Co-op can also produce minor visual bugs.
 Large lobbies may reduce performance, and gameplay-changing server mods can cause visual problems, broken behavior, or crashes.
 Disconnecting may recover the session; otherwise, fully restart the game.
 Controller keyboard text chat is available.
-> There is a known crash while opening Jolly Roger Bay for the first time.
-It should work on restart, will be fixed in next update.

 ### Multiplayer and public-lobby safety